 - Add in the water and sugar and bring to a boil over high heat.
 Reduce to a simmer and cook for 15 minutes.

-- Strain out the solids and set the syrup.
-Put the pot back on the heat and add the Bourbon to the pot.
-Reduce it by half.
+- Strain out the solids and set the syrup aside.
+Return the pot to the heat, and add in the Bourbon once the pot is hot.
+Reduce the Bourbon by half.

 - Pour back in the blueberry syrup mix, add in the lemon and simmer for an additional 10 minutes or until the syrup is thick enough.
 Strain a second time.